stephrdev/django-markymark/docs/usage.rst

 Running tests
 -------------

-To run the tests, you need to install the test requirements with pip:
+To run the tests, you need to install the test requirements with Poetry:

 .. code-block:: bash

-    $ pip install -e .[tests]
+    $ poetry install

 Now you can run the tests from the root folder of the package: